 International Young Eagle Day flights will be held between 10 am and 2 pm. on June 10 2017.

-Young Eagle Flights during chapter Fly-ins will be from 10 am to 1
+Young Eagle Flights during chapter Fly-ins will be from 10 am to 1 on August 13 and September 10.

 On June 11, 2016 EAA 857 participated in International Young Eagles Day.
 During this event, our own Captain Larry Schafer flew his 500th Young Eagle, Zachary Nichol!
 Congratulations Larry and Zachary!